14 Oct Nurse Practitioner Programs

 - Adult-Gerontology Nurse Practitioner (AGNP): allowing you to work in community clinics, hospitals, patient homes and ambulatory care centers, this certification prepares you to provide education, illness management and medical care to adults and elderly individuals, as well as to develop ethical awareness and cultural sensitivity to competently accommodate patients;

-- Psychiatric / Mental Health Nurse Practitioner (PMHNP): focusing on diagnosing and treating patients with mental illness, this program makes you eligible to work in community health centers, primary care units, hospitals, outpatient clinics, private practices, prisons, schools and trauma centers; you will also be responsible with medication management for patients and will also have the possibility of providing substance abuse counselling to various affected individuals or patient groups.
+- Psychiatric / Mental Health Nurse Practitioner (PMHNP): focusing on diagnosing and treating patients with mental illness, this program makes you eligible to work in community health centers, primary care units, hospitals, outpatient clinics, private practices, prisons, schools and trauma centers; you will be responsible for the medication management of patients and will have the possibility of providing substance abuse counselling to various affected individuals or patient groups.

 What does a Nurse Practitioner program require?

 The first requirement for an NP program is a minimum GPA after graduating high school.
 You will have to complete a series of prerequisite courses, including human anatomy, statistics, biology, chemistry, psychology, and physiology.
-You can also do volunteer work to help with your résumé and your references.
-For the next four years or so, you will have to earn your Bachelor’s of Science in Nursing (BSN).
-You can also obtain this type of certification in a similar non-nursing field or enroll in an identical program, but a Bachelor’s Degree is an indispensable component of your application process.
+You can do volunteer work to help with your résumé and your references.
+For the next four years or so, you will earn your Bachelor’s of Science in Nursing (BSN).
+You can obtain this type of certification in a similar non-nursing field or enroll in an identical program; but a Bachelor’s Degree is an indispensable component of the application process.

-You will also need to have proof that you have work experience to be considered for admission to an NP program.
-This means that you need to spend 1 to 2 years practicing as an RN (registered nurse) before you can apply.
-Also, you will need to graduate from a quality MSN program (between 2 and 4 years to complete) and preferably specialize in your desired field of study (any of the ones presented above).
+You will need to have proof that you have work experience to be considered for admission to an NP program.
+You need to spend 1 to 2 years practicing as an RN (registered nurse) before you apply.
+Also, you will need to graduate from a quality MSN program (between 2 and 4 years to complete) and preferably specialize in your desired field of study (any presented above).
 Otherwise, you can earn a generalist nursing degree.
 The final step is to carry out a doctoral program and earn a terminal degree like a DNP (Doctor of Nursing Practice).

 What will you learn?